Inte Gloerich

 Major themes across my work

-Technology culture
+Technology culture and imaginaries

-Some things I did and wrote
+Things I did and wrote

 Keywords: socio-technical imaginaries, technology culture, performativity, feminist economics, media studies, cultural analysis.